urbit/urbit.org/content/faq.md

 ### Can I delegate a bounty or proposal to someone else? {% #grants-15 %}

-No, not unless explicitly authorized by Tlon.
+No, not unless explicitly authorized by the Urbit Foundation.

 ### Do I need to sign a contract? {% #grants-16 %}

 After you are approved to work on a bounty or a proposal, you will be sent a contract that you'll need to sign.
 You don't need to sign a contract to receive a gift, though.

-Here are a few important points from the bounty and proposal contracts:
+Here are a few important points from the grant contracts:

 - **Intellectual property:** You agree to commit all intellectual property you create in connection with the relevant bounty or proposal.
 You agree that you won’t incorporate any IP that is licensed in a conflicting way.

 - **No conflicts:** You agree that you are not subject to any restrictions that would interfere with your ability to complete the bounty or proposal.

-- **No employment relationship:** You agree that being approved for the grant or bounty does not imply any employment relationship with Tlon.
+- **No employment relationship:** You agree that being approved for the grant or bounty does not imply any employment relationship with the Urbit Foundation.

-- **Termination:** Either party (you or Tlon) can terminate the agreement on seven days' written notice.
-If that happens, you may be compensated _pro rata_ for the amount of work you've completed, but this compensation is at the sole discretion of Tlon.
+- **Termination:** Either party (you or the Urbit Foundation) can terminate the agreement on seven days' written notice.
+If that happens, you may be compensated _pro rata_ for the amount of work you've completed, but this compensation is at the sole discretion of the Urbit Foundation.

-- **Governing law:** The agreement is governed by the laws of the State of California.

 Note that these paraphrased points are just for summarization purposes.
 The language in contract that you receive and sign is the only source of authority for the grant agreement.